nijeff27/nijeff27/README.md

 - 👋 Hi, I’m @nijeff27
-- 👀 I’m interested in C#
+- 👀 I’m interested in C# and Node.JS
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and Node.JS
-- 📫 How to reach me nijeff27@gmail.com

 <!---
 nijeff27/nijeff27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.